sarthak-15052001/Blog_Clone/README.md

    can update and delete their posts.

  #  Steps to run this project
+ -> First u have to activate the virtual environment and then after install the requiremnts.txt file.
- -> First u have to create
+ -> And then u have to do migrations and migrate and after that create superuser and then run your project.